blondey mccoy: the boy with the thorn in his side | read | i-D

 Printed on mirrors and glass and framed on leaded and sash windows respectively, the talking point piece is the sensational collaboration with Damien Hirst.
 Having hung out in Venice for the opening of his controversial Treasures from the Wreck of the Unbelievable exhibition, it was Hirst who suggested the hook up.
 "Damien saw the mock ups of the mirror works and said 'Do you know what?
 That would look fookin' beauty printed on a massive spin painting."

-Us and Chem. shows at the Heni Gallery, 6-10 Lexington Street, Soho from 27 July to 27 August.

-Read: Stranger Things have just released a trailer for series 2 and it's all kind of amazing.
+Read: Stranger Things have just released a trailer for season 2 and it's all kind of amazing.

 Text Ben Reardon